The father of a 5-year-old boy killed in North Carolina says the suspect was a neighbor for eight years

 Victim’s father had dinner with suspect a day before

-Sessoms, 25, had lived next door for eight years and the families got along, Hinnant told the affiliate.

-Hinnant had the suspect over for dinner a day before the shooting and both men sat on his porch and sipped beer, he said.
+Sessoms, 25, and the victim’s family had no issues, Hinnant said, adding that he had the suspect over for dinner a day before the shooting.
+Both men sat on his porch and sipped beer, he said.

 “There wasn’t anything between me and him, any bad blood whatsoever, for him to have a reason to do this,” Hinnant said.